-We came first in the Times Higher Education league table of university research quality compiled from the Research Excellence Framework (REF 2014).
+We came second in the Times Higher Education league table of university research quality, impact and environment compiled from the most recent Research Excellence Framework (REF 2021).

-The ICR was ranked as the leading higher education institution in the UK for the impact of our research on society – thanks to our strategy of combining world-class basic cancer research with a relentless drive to take discoveries to patients.
+The ICR was ranked as best in biological sciences, and the third-leading higher education institution in the UK for the impact of our research on society – thanks to our strategy of combining world-class basic cancer research with a determination to take discoveries to patients.